Faculty of Veterinary Sciences, University of Buenos Aires: History

-The Faculty of Veterinary Sciences has its origins in the Instituto Superior de Agronomía y Veterinaria, founded on 19 August 1904 through a decree by agriculture minister Wenceslao Escalante, in the aftermath of an cattle Aphthous stomatitis outbreak in Southern Buenos Aires Province.
+The Faculty of Veterinary Sciences has its origins in the Instituto Superior de Agronomía y Veterinaria, founded on 19 August 1904 through a decree by agriculture minister Wenceslao Escalante, in the aftermath of a cattle Aphthous stomatitis outbreak in Southern Buenos Aires Province.
 The institute had its seat in Chacarita, then a mostly rural town in the outskirts of Buenos Aires with ample farmland cultivated by the Society of Jesus.
 Specialized veterinary institutes already existed in Argentina, such as the Escuela de Agronomía y Veterinaria y Haras, based in La Plata (which would later become the Faculty of Agronomy and Veterinary Sciences of the National University of La Plata).

 The institute came to be known as the "Instituto de la Chacarita".
 In its early days, the institute's facilities were precarious and its remote location made it difficult for professionals to access it from the capital city.
 The institute also faced resistance from political opponents of President Julio Roca, who argued the public funds being channeled into the institute were being misplaced – veterinarians were not then seen as true professionals at the time.

 The institute's first rector was the chemist and medical doctor Pedro N. Arata, a member of the elite Generation of '80.
 Most of the institute's first professors were from Europe, such as Godofredo Cassai, Angel Baldoni and Salvatore Baldasarre (from Italy), Kurt Wolffhugel (from Germany) and Julio Lesage (from France).
 The only Argentine veteriarian to form part of the institute's early faculty was Dr. Joaquín Zabala.
 The institute's journal, Anales del Instituto Superior de Agronomía y Veterinaria de la Nación, was founded in 1906.
 It also had its own students' union, the first president of which was José Morales Bustamante.

 The first class to graduate the institute, in 1908, counted with over 30 veterinarians.
 The following year, on 10 May 1909, the national government incorporated the institute into the University of Buenos Aires, shifting its hierarchy from a government institute operated by the Ministry of Agriculture into an autonomous faculty within the university.
 Dr. Arata remained as head as dean of the faculty.
 The first dean to be a graduate from the faculty was Daniel Inchausti, who served in the position from 1924 to 1927.

 Starting in 1913, most first year students at the faculty sought agronomy degrees, relegating the veterinary sciences degrees and leading to budget cuts in the area.
 By 1972, deeming the situation critical, the Veterinary Sciences department staged protests across the city, suspended classes, and professors staged hunger strikes, demanding the separation of the two disciplines into two different faculties (which would allow them to manage budgets autonomously).
 The country was at the time under the dictatorship of Alejandro Lanusse, and the government sought to control and placate these protests.
 However, due to public support, on 23 October 1972 President Lanusse issued a decree establishing the Faculty of Veterinary Sciences as the tenth faculty of the University of Buenos Aires.
 Its first dean was Dr. Guillermo C. Lucas.